rhaleblian/dslibris/README.txt

 To build:

-cd ndsibris/trunk
+cd ndslibris/trunk
 make

-dslbris.nds is your target.
+dslibris.nds is your target, and shows up at the root level.

+Note the libraries in 'external', prebuilt for arm-eabi; make sure you don't have conflicting libs in your path.

 INSTALLATION